The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/advanced-astrologian-guide.md

 ---
 title: Advanced Astrologian Guide
 ---
-So, the basic Astrologian guide has (hopefully) given you the crash course intro to the job.
+So, you're (hopefully) comfortable with the fundamentals of Astrologian.
 Now, it’s time to talk details: quirky mechanics, important interactions, and optimization.
 We’ll start with the most straightforward topics and work up to the more complicated ones.

 ## Sect Swapping/Stance Dancing